-Further information on directors' and executives' remuneration including principles used to determine remuneration is set out in the Directors' Report under the heading "Remuneration report".
+Further information on Directors' and executives' remuneration including principles used to determine remuneration is set out in the Directors' Report of the annual financial report under the heading "Remuneration report".

 Directors, senior executive officers and employees are not permitted to trade in derivatives of our securities.
+The Company has a trading policy that all Directors and Employees agree to and abide by.
+The policy is available on the Company's website www.pepinnini.com.au.